 As Pinterest evolved, for various reasons, its target demographic seemed to be young women, especially mothers, and many boards revolved around fashion, makeup, recipes, cooking, and similar traditionally feminine pursuits.
-Pinterest tried to expand its user base, but found that it wasn’t particularly successful.
+Pinterest tried to expand its user base but found that it wasn’t particularly successful.

 Different Pinterest-like sites evolved to serve other groups who had a different focus of interest.
-Gentlemint is the most well known.
+Gentlemint is the most well-known.
 The site is quite different from Pinterest visually and from a user perspective; only the basic concept has really been copied.

 This is a legitimate form of copying; taking a concept that exists to a market that isn’t currently being served.
-Other examples include creating publishing wings devoted towards writing books targeted at people in college, instead of high school, and calling it new adult instead of young adult, or creating women’s lingerie that is designed to blend in with darker skin tones than traditional “nude” lingerie.
+Other examples include creating publishing wings devoted to writing books targeted at people in college, instead of high school, and calling it new adult instead of young adult, or creating women’s lingerie that is designed to blend in with darker skin tones than traditional “nude” lingerie.

 The truth is: It’s probably not going to work.
 Need some reasons why?

-- Each of these companies became huge successes in a very specific time and place.
+- Each of these companies became a huge success in a very specific time and place.
 There’s a saying in business that each moment only comes once.
 Even if you could recreate each moment that led up to Amazon, you’d be doing it in a world that already has Amazon.
 The time that created Amazon initially is over.